 Weekends and holidays

-Yuzawa Kogen is open from 8:40am every day.
-The Ropeway operates every 20 minutes.
+Yuzawa Kogen is open from 8:40am until 5:00pm every day and the Ropeway normally operates every 20 minutes.

 There is no nighta at Yuzawa Kogen.